 it helps to track the changes on different levels.

 If you have a conflict, solve it with rebase and not merge if the fast-forwards do not resolve it automatically in your case.
 This helps to avoid creating useless merges (and polluting the commit history) when none is needed.

-git fetch origin git rebase origin/master git push origin master
+git fetch origin git rebase origin/main git push origin main

 If your commit is related to an issue on our tracker (or fixes such an

 issue), you can use

 Fix #BUGID or

 References #BUGID to help with the